2. interface overview

 and the white keys are also called component keys.

-change octave press – or + to transpose the musical keyboard, and change the current octave, visualized by the value keys.
+press – or + to transpose the musical keyboard, and change the current octave, visualized by the value keys.

-offset track press and hold track together with– or + to shift all notes on the active track one step left or right.
+– or + to shift all notes on the active track one step left or right.

-offset steps / micro timing press and hold a step and repeatedly press – or + to shift timing of that step, 1 tick back or forth, visualized by a purple led next to the active step. each step has a resolution of 24 ticks. pro-tip: the more purple the led, the further the trigger is from step center.
+press and hold a step and repeatedly press – or + to shift timing of that step, 1 tick back or forth, visualized by a purple led next to the active step. each step has a resolution of 24 ticks.

-the shift button is often used in combination with other buttons. there is a difference between holding and momentarily pressing shift.
+the shift button is often used in combination with other buttons. there is a difference between holdingand momentarily pressing shift.

-next parameter page press and release shift to toggle parameter page, indicated by different color parameter leds.
+press and release shift to toggle parameter page, indicated by different color parameter leds.

-add punch-in effects press and hold shift and the piano keys to momentarily add punch-in effects on the active track.
+press and hold shift and the piano keys to momentarily add punch-in effects on the active track.

 pro-tip: use shift combined with the color dials for temporary tweaking of a parameter. release shift to revert back to previous setting. this is great when live jamming!